neongreen/artyom.me/should-you-learn-haskell.md

 * Erlang makes you think about concurrency and fault tolerance.
 (Descriptions of other languages don't mention that.)

 * C makes you more disciplined/attentive/careful.
 (Again, descriptions of other languages don't mention that.)
+On the other hand, in C it's entirely possible *not* to be disciplined, while Go seems to enforce discipline more strictly (which also means that you don't get carefulness practised as much).

 * It's possible that languages like Shen, Red, Factor, Oz, Mercury, etc. would make you a better programmer too, but nobody is talking about them much and so it's hard to compare them (especially since I haven't used any of them).

 -----------------------------------------------------------------------------

-All in all, Haskell wins at abstraction and forcing you into functional paradigm, Clojure wins at pragmatism, and some systems language (maybe C, maybe something else) wins at discipline.
+All in all, Haskell wins at abstraction and forcing you into functional paradigm, Clojure wins at pragmatism, and some systems language (maybe C, maybe Go) wins at discipline.
 This leads to the following recommendation:

 * Try learning Haskell.

 * If after some time (say, a month) you find yourself confused and impatient (because of not producing anything useful), switch to Clojure.

 * In addition to that, learn a systems language (C?
+Go?
 Rust?
 I've no idea, which).
 Whether it's more or less useful than learning Haskell, I can't say either.